stupendoussuperpowers/witprox/README.md

 Two simple ways to achieve these:

 - **iptables**

-    For linux systems, `iptables` can be used to [redirect traffic](https://linux.die.net/man/8/iptables#:~:text=raw%20table.-,REDIRECT,-This%20target%20is) that meets a certain set of requirements to a local port.
-In the example below we are redirecting all port `80` and `443` traffic from the user `builduser` to our proxies.
+    For linux systems, `iptables` can be used to [redireect traffic](https://linux.die.net/man/8/iptables#:~:text=raw%20table.-,REDIRECT,-This%20target%20is) that meets a certain set of requirements to a local port.
+In the example below we are redirecting all `tcp` traffic to the default port of our proxy `1230` from `builduser`.

     ```
-    sudo iptables -t nat -A OUTPUT -p tcp --dport 80 -m owner --uid-owner builduser -j REDIRECT --to-ports 1233
-    sudo iptables -t nat -A OUTPUT -p tcp --dport 443 -m owner --uid-owner builduser -j REDIRECT --to-ports 1234
+    sudo iptables -t nat -A OUTPUT -p tcp -m owner --uid-owner builduser -j REDIRECT --to-ports 1230
     ```

-    If the `builduser` now runs a build command such as `npm install`, all traffic to the npm registry is now routed through our TLS proxy running on port 1234.
+    The proxy detects whether the traffic is HTTP, TLS, or a raw socket, and logs the requests accordingly.

     `iptables` can also be used in several complex configurations depending on which traffic requires monitoring.